suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Payload Format {#manifest-element-format}

-The format of the payload MUST be indicated to devices is in an unambiguous way.
+The format of the payload MUST be indicated to devices in an unambiguous way.
 This element provides a mechanism to describe the payload format, within the signed metadata.

 This element is MANDATORY and MUST be present to enable devices to decode payloads correctly.